Evolution of structure growth during dark energy domination: Insights from the cross-correlation of DESI galaxies with CMB lensing and galaxy magnification: Acknowledgments

 \section{Acknowledgments}

 We thank William Coulton, Gerrit Farren, Fiona McCarthy, Blake Sherwin and David Spergel for useful discussions during the preparation of this manuscript.
 NS and SF are supported by Lawrence Berkeley National Laboratory and the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under Contract No.\ DE-AC02-05CH11231.
+SC acknowledges the support of the National Science Foundation at the Institute for Advanced Study through NSF/PHY 2207583.
 JK and MM acknowledge support from NSF grants AST-2307727 and AST-2153201.
 MM additionally acknowledges NASA grant 21-ATP21-0145.